Hometown: Milford, New Jersey

 Put in the consistent work, and don’t be too hard on yourself all the time.
 We all make mistakes, especially as performers, and that’s the excitement of a live show.
 There are days when you don’t want to show up to class or put on your pointe shoes, and you feel like garbage.
 Push through those feelings and trust yourself and your body.
 It’s one day, one class, or one performance.
 There is always tomorrow.

-For more information on attending Ghostlight Theater Camp and participating in programs like Fiona enjoyed, reach out to us for more information.
+For more information on attending Ghostlight Theater Camp and participating in programs like Fiona enjoyed, do not hesitate to reach out to us for more information.
 This coming summer will be our 20th summer and we are so excited for you to join us!
+We proudly offer acting summer camp programs as well as theatre programs and performing arts camps for kids, high school students, and teens.
+Take our online tour, read our FAQ, and contact us today to get started!